 - repair at a repairer of our choice;

 - replacement at a supplier of our choice;

 Any CLAIM payouts are made electronically via bank transfer in South Africa with local currency.

 You are required to pay the EXCESS for each accepted CLAIM in respect of each ASSET.
-We shall settle the remaining amount of the accepted CLAIM up to a maximum of the SUM INSURED for that ASSET, i.e. we shall pay the accepted CLAIM amount less the EXCESS.
+We will settle the remaining amount of the accepted CLAIM up to a maximum of the SUM INSURED for that ASSET, i.e. we will pay the accepted CLAIM amount less the EXCESS.

-If an incident that gives rise to a CLAIM is covered by this Policy and any other insurance, we shall not pay more than our rateable proportion of the loss.
+If an incident that gives rise to a CLAIM is covered by this Policy and any other insurance, we will not pay more than our rateable proportion of the loss.

 You must allow us to take legal action in your name to recover any payment we make for a CLAIM whether before or after we have settled your CLAIM or whether or not you have received a repair, replacement or compensation.

 You can cancel your Policy at any time by sending an email to email@example.com.
 You will be charged for premiums accrued up to the effective date of cancellation.

 We may cancel your Policy by providing you with 31 days notice in writing.
 However, if you do not comply with the terms and conditions of your Policy, we may cancel your Policy effective immediately.
 In both of these circumstances, we may charge you for premiums accrued up to the effective date of cancellation.